coderehan/Kotlin-Coroutines-Android-Interview-Preparation/03-Hard.md

 ### 10. Job Hierarchy

-Jobs form a **parent-child tree**; a parent only completes after all children complete, and cancelling a parent cancels the whole subtree.
+`Job`s form a strict **parent-child tree**, mirroring the structure of your coroutine code: a parent `Job` is only considered complete once every one of its children has completed, and cancelling a parent recursively cancels the entire subtree beneath it.
+This tree is the actual mechanism that makes structured concurrency work — it's not just a mental model, it's a real data structure the runtime maintains.

 ```kotlin
 val parentJob = Job()